octofhir/maki/docs/src/content/docs/getting-started/introduction.md

 ---
 title: Introduction
-description: Learn about FSH Lint and what it can do for you
+description: Learn about MAKI and what it can do for you
 ---

-FSH Lint is a fast, powerful linter and formatter for FHIR Shorthand (FSH) files.
+MAKI is a high-performance FSH toolchain that serves as a drop-in replacement for SUSHI and GoFSH, with additional linting and formatting capabilities.

 ## What is FSH?